trezzuri/erpnext-docs/docs/en/setting-up/sms-setting.md

 >

-To configure SMS Settings in ERPNext, find out their HTTP API (a document which describes the method of accessing their SMS interface from 3rd party applications).
+To configure SMS Settings in SOMA, find out their HTTP API (a document which describes the method of accessing their SMS interface from 3rd party applications).
 In this document, you will get a URL which is used to send the SMS using HTTP request.
-Using this URL, you can configure SMS Settings in ERPNext.
+Using this URL, you can configure SMS Settings in SOMA.

 Example SMS Gateway URL: